Intensive Staatsexamen NT2 - 1 course (Level B1- DUO)

 You can understand texts that consist mainly of high frequency everyday or job-related language.
 You can understand the description of events, feelings and wishes in personal letters.

 You can write simple connected text on topics which are familiar or of personal interest.
-I can write personal letters describing experiences and impressions.
+You can write personal letters describing experiences and impressions.